 Yoga is one of the 40 aspects of the Veda and Vedic Literature representing unifying quality of consciousness.
 According to Maharishi, Yoga provides technologies to unfold the experience of the unified level of consciousness or Transcendental Consciousness.
 The theoretical part of this unique course presents the knowledge of Yoga as unity and provides understanding of the specific effects of Yoga Asanas on the mind and body, physiology and consciousness.
 Proper practice of Yoga Asanas – another aspect of this course – provides students with the experience of deep relaxation, stress release, and expansion in the direction of unbounded pure consciousness.
 This course includes public speaking exercises on the effects of Yoga Asanas on specific mental and physical health conditions, and the readings of Maharishi’s commentaries to the Bhagavad-Gita as the essence of Vedic knowledge and the discipline of Yoga.
 Materials fee: $10

 The comprehensive time-tested knowledge of Maharishi AyurVeda provides the basis to give every family the best start.
 Topics include: preconception guidelines to maximize fertility and fetal health, month-by-month guidelines for pregnancy, strategies to facilitate labor and provide the ideal environment at delivery, and postpartum care guidelines for both parents and newborns to ensure the fullest recuperation for mothers and a healthy beginning for every family.
 Materials fee: $30.
-Prerequisites: PH 262, and either PH 263 or FOR 462; Physiology and Health majors only
+Prerequisites: PH 262 or equivalent and PH 263.

 This course prepares students to consult with clients, family, and friends, helping them achieve higher levels of health and wellness through Maharishi AyurVeda.
 Students will understand and apply the knowledge of mind-body types, and the dietary and lifestyle 2016/17 288 origins of imbalance.
 Topics include: ayurvedic anatomy and physiology; the role of consciousness at the basis of physiology; the use of ayurvedic pulse reading to detect the level and the root cause of imbalance; the means to restore balance with the use of herbs, diet, aromatherapy, Maharishi Yoga Asanas, and other modalities of Maharishi AyurVeda; protocols for common imbalances; and how to obtain and retain clients in the wellness consultant practice.
 Includes case workshops and public speaking presentations.
 Materials fee: $65.
 Prerequisites: PH 262 and BIO 266

-During this course students get practical experience of the knowledge gained in all the previous courses in Maharishi AyurVeda, and build confidence in consulting with clients, family, and friends to guide them to higher levels of health and wellness.
-In the clinical setting, students take turns leading consultations, and participate in discussions of case studies under the supervision of experts in Maharishi AyurVeda and modern medicine.
-By the end of the course students are required to complete their major capstone project, consisting of a reflection paper and a portfolio of case studies based on at least 50 clinical encounters (including observation, student/client encounter with direct supervision and one-on-one cases).
+During this course, students get practical experience of the knowledge gained in all the previous courses in Maharishi AyurVeda and build confidence in consulting with clients, family, and friends to guide them to higher levels of health and wellness.
+In the clinical setting, students take turns leading consultations and participate in discussions of case studies under the supervision of experts in Maharishi AyurVeda and modern medicine.
+By the end of the course, students are required to complete their major capstone project, consisting of a reflection paper and a portfolio of case studies based on at least 50 clinical encounters (including observation, student/client encounter with direct supervision and one-on-one cases).
 May be repeated for credit up to four times with the permission of the department Academic Advisor.
-Prerequisites: PH 430, and either PH 263 or FOR462.
+Prerequisites: PH 263 and either PH 430 or PH 352.

 Note: The course is designed to provide practice of how to advise others in developing a personalized approach to health and wellness based on the principles of Maharishi AyurVeda.
 Regulations regarding health care practice and professional licensure standards vary by state and country.
 Course participants should be familiar with the laws of the jurisdiction in which they intend to be active to ensure that the scope of their activities does not violate regulations regarding health care practice.
 Becoming a Maharishi AyurVeda Wellness Consultant does not confer professional licensing status and Maharishi University of Management makes no representations regarding its economic or other value.

 Note: Students may fulfill all or some of their requirements for biology by having completed equivalent undergraduate coursework at an accredited university and earned a grade of “B-” or higher.
-Undergraduate degree students can apply transfer credits to cover the general education requirements, electives, and up to half the coursework in the major (29 credits) for a maximum of 70 total credits.
+Undergraduate degree students can apply transfer credits to cover the general education requirements, electives, and up to half the coursework in the major for a maximum of 90 total credits.

-PH 330: Maharishi AyurVeda Advanced Course on Aromatherapy I (4 credits)
+PH 330 Maharishi AyurVeda Science-Based Aromatherapy II (4 credits)

 This course presents advanced knowledge of aromatherapy including the approach of Maharishi AyurVeda Aromatherapy and its foundation in the Vedic science.
 Students will learn monographies of essential oils and hydrosols, including therapeutic formulas for specific health conditions.
 This course will present the effects of essential oils and hydrosols on different physiological systems in light of the discovery by Tony Nader, MD, PhD, that human physiology is the expression of Veda and the Vedic Literature.
 Students will deepen their understanding of how to select appropriate essential oils and hydrosols for well-being in accord with the principles of Maharishi AyurVeda Aromatherapy.
 The lab component of the course will provide students hands-on experience making blends, facial and body creams, soft gels, and other preparations most suitable for their skin and body types, using essential oils and other natural organic products.
 This course includes public speaking presentations.
 Lab fee: $50; Material fee: $15.
-Prerequisites: PH 230, and approval of the instructor based on evaluation of portfolio of 3 case studies
+Prerequisite: PH 230

-PH 331: Maharishi AyurVeda Advanced Course on Aromatherapy II (4 credits)
+PH 331 Maharishi AyurVeda Science-Based Aromatherapy III (4 credits)